Maksymilian Szwed

-Career
+Biography

-He is a ADS Łódź athlete. was a bronze medalist in the 400 metres at the 2023 European Athletics U20 Championships in Jerusalem.
+Szwed is a ADS Łódź athlete. was a bronze medalist in the 400 metres at the 2023 European Athletics U20 Championships in Jerusalem.

-He competed as part of the Polish mixed 4 × 400 m relay team at the World Relays in Nassau, Bahamas which qualified for the Paris Olympics.
+Szwed competed as part of the Polish mixed 4 × 400 m relay team at the World Relays in Nassau, Bahamas which qualified for the Paris Olympics.

-He ran at the 2024 European Athletics Championships in Rome in June 2024, in both the Mixed 4 × 400 metres relay and the Men's 4 × 400 metres relay.
+Szwed ran at the 2024 European Athletics Championships in Rome in June 2024, in both the Mixed 4 × 400 metres relay and the Men's 4 × 400 metres relay.
 He won the Polish Athletics Championships over 400 metres in Bydgoszcz in June 2024 in a time of 45.25 seconds and broke the 20-year-old Polish Under-23 Record of Marek Plawgo.

-He ran in the Mixed 4 × 400 m relay at the 2024 Paris Olympics.
+Szwed ran in the Mixed 4 × 400 m relay at the 2024 Paris Olympics.
 He also competed in the men's 4 × 400 m relay at the Games.

-He ran an indoors personal best of 45.69 to qualify for the semi finals of the 400 metres at the 2025 European Athletics Indoor Championships.
+Szwed ran an indoors personal best of 45.69 to qualify for the semi finals of the 400 metres at the 2025 European Athletics Indoor Championships.
 He won his semi-final on 7 March 2025, with a time of 45.78 seconds.
 He subsequently went faster again to win the silver medal in the final, setting a European U23 and Polish indoor record of 45.31 seconds to finish behind only Atilla Molnar of Hungary.
 He competed at the 2025 World Athletics Relays in China in the Men's 4 × 400 metres relay in May 2025.
 He also competed in the Mixed 4 × 400 metres relay at the event.

-He represented Poland at the 2025 European Athletics Team Championships First Division in Madrid, where he ran a personal best 45.18 seconds for the 400 metres and was a member of the Polish mixed 4 × 400 metres relay team which set a national record in winning the race.
+Szwed represented Poland at the 2025 European Athletics Team Championships First Division in Madrid, where he ran a personal best 45.18 seconds for the 400 metres and was a member of the Polish mixed 4 × 400 metres relay team which set a national record in winning the race.
 He ran 45.28 seconds to win the silver medal in the 400 metres at the 2025 European Athletics U23 Championships in Bergen, Norway.

-He was selected for the Polish team for the 2025 World Athletics Championships in Tokyo, Japan, where he ran in the mixed 4 × 400 metres relay in which the Polish team finished in fourth place.
+Szwed was selected for the Polish team for the 2025 World Athletics Championships in Tokyo, Japan, where he ran in the mixed 4 × 400 metres relay in which the Polish team finished in fourth place.
 He also ran in the heats of the men's 400 metres without advancing to the semi-finals.

+Szwed ran below 45 seconds for the first time in the 400 m in June 2026, with 44.94 seconds, a new Polish U23 record.
+Competing at the 2026 European Athletics Championships in Birmingham, England in August, he was a finalist in the 400 metres, placing sixth overall.
+He also competed in the men's 4 × 400 metres relay at the championships.